taylorhxu/taylorhxu.github.io/_posts/2015-02-11-c-in-mathematical-programming.md

 ---
 layout: post
-title: C in Mathematical Programming #1
+title: C in Mathematical Programming I
 date: 2015-02-11 13:54:09
 categories: programming
 summary: This project is aiming to write and compute quadratic equations by applying functions.